RegardsOss/RegardsOss.github.io/frontend/storybook.md

 For storybooks, we need to:

-- let the user change the Theme
-- let the user change the (i18n) language to English and French
+- let the user change the Theme (light theme and the dark theme) and the (i18n) language to English and French
-- the component is readeable with both light theme and the dark theme
 - provides unit components - just a piece of news for example
 - composition containers - to show the global layout
+- Let the user edits props

 # Install